awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 A virtual node acts as a logical pointer to a particular task group, such as an Amazon ECS service or a Kubernetes deployment\.
 When you create a virtual node, you must specify a service discovery method for your task group\.
 Any inbound traffic that your virtual node expects is specified as a *listener*\.
 Any virtual service that a virtual node sends outbound traffic to is specified as a *backend*\.

 The response metadata for your new virtual node contains the Amazon Resource Name \(ARN\) that is associated with the virtual node\.
-Set this value \(either the full ARN or the truncated resource name\) as the `APPMESH_VIRTUAL_NODE_NAME` environment variable for your task group's Envoy proxy container in your Amazon ECS task definition or Kubernetes pod spec\.
-For example, the value could be `mesh/default/virtualNode/simpleapp`\.
+Set this value as the `APPMESH_RESOURCE_ARN` environment variable for your task group's Envoy proxy container in your Amazon ECS task definition or Kubernetes pod spec\.
+For example, the value could be `arn:aws:appmesh:us-west-2:111122223333:mesh/myMesh/virtualNode/myVirtualNode`\.
 This is then mapped to the `node.id` and `node.cluster` Envoy parameters\.
+You must be using `1.15.0` or later of the Envoy image when setting this variable\.
+For more information about App Mesh Envoy variables, see [Envoy image](envoy.md)\.

 **Note**
-If you require your Envoy stats or tracing to use a different name, you can override the `node.cluster` value that is set by `APPMESH_VIRTUAL_NODE_NAME` with the `APPMESH_VIRTUAL_NODE_CLUSTER` environment variable\.
+By default, App Mesh uses the name of the resource you specified in `APPMESH_RESOURCE_ARN` when Envoy is referring to itself in metrics and traces\.
+You can override this behavior by setting the `APPMESH_RESOURCE_CLUSTER` environment variable with your own name\.

 ## Creating a virtual node<a name="vn-create-virtual-node"></a>